-The differences identified by the MGLMs between sites were visible in the latent variable ordinations (Figure 6).
-Similar patterns were visible to those identified in the multivariate generalised linear models with larger differences evident in the otolith chemistry data (Figure 6a) than the otolith shape data (Figure 6b).
-When both datasets were combined, the sites were the most tightly grouped and distinct (Figure 6c).
+The differences identified by the MGLMs between sites were visible in the latent variable ordinations (Figure 7).
+Similar patterns were visible to those identified in the multivariate generalised linear models with larger differences evident in the otolith chemistry data (Figure 7a) than the otolith shape data (Figure 7b).
+When both datasets were combined, the sites were the most tightly grouped and distinct (Figure 7c).

-3.2 Random Forest Analysis

-Both the random forest analysis using otolith chemistry data and the random forest analysis using combined otolith chemistry and shape data had 100% classification accuracy (0% OOB classification error) clearly suggesting the three sites are distinct populations.
-This strong classification was clearly driven by the differences in otolith chemistry as the random forest analysis using only otolith shape had a lower but still high overall accuracy of 74.07% (25.93% OOB classification error).
-This is more than double the accuracy that would be expected if assignment was driven by chance.
-The OOB classification error rate in the analysis based on shape data ranged from 16.67 % for fish from the Agra site to 38.89% for fish from the Naorora site (Table 2).

 Discussion

 This study demonstrated how multivariate generalised linear models (MGLMs) can be applied to otolith chemistry and otolith shape data to test for differences between groups of samples.
-Using MGLMs we clearly showed that three groups of Channa striata have clear differences in both otolith chemistry and otolith shape based.
-This was confirmed using a random forest classification approach which also identified differences between all three groups.
-Both the MGLM and random forest classification results provide strong evidence that C. striata should be managed on a regional rather than at a national scale.
+We showed that distance-based analyses including PERMANOVA are not appropriate for some otolith chemistry data due to violations of the assumption of homogeneity of variance stemming from a non-linear mean variance relationship in the data.
+This mean-variance relationship can be directly modelled with MGLMs which we then use to show that Channa striata from three sites have clear differences in both otolith chemistry and otolith shape based.
 The MGLM method applied here to a simple test between three groups could be easily adapted and expanded to answer other ecological questions requiring more complex model frameworks as is currently done in the broader field of ecology.

 4.1 The MGLM method for otolith data

 This study has demonstrated the potential for MGLMs to be used as an analysis tool for otolith chemistry and/or otolith shape data, for example in fisheries stock discrimination.
-We successfully applied a model-based multivariate analysis method to a case study in India and identified differences between three populations of C. striata using both otolith chemistry data and otolith shape data.
-The MGLM framework which we have used can be considered a robust alternate to the more widely used distance-based analyses including permutational ANOVAs (PERMANOVAs) which are commonly used when the assumptions of MANOVA can not be met.
-The advantages for using GLMs over distance based methods are well documented in Warton et al. (2012), but briefly we see a number of advantages in applying MGLMs to otolith data as well as a potential disadvantage.
+We successfully applied a model-based multivariate analysis method to a case study in India and identified differences in otolith chemistry data and otolith shape data for C. striata collected from three sites.
+The MGLM framework which we have used can be considered a robust alternate to the more widely used distance-based analyses including permutational ANOVAs (PERMANOVAs).
+We demonstrated that in some instances such as our example, distance-based analyses are not appropriate due to violations of the assumption of homogeneity of variance.
+The advantages for using GLMs over distance based methods are well documented in Warton et al. (2012), but briefly we describe the biggest advantage of applying MGLMs to otolith data as well as a potential disadvantage below.

-Firstly, the assumptions of MGLMs can be easily checked and the appropriateness of the models assessed before any inference is made from the results.
-We demonstrated this using mean-variance plots and residual plots in our case study where we demonstrated that the MGLM with a tweedie error distribution was an appropriate fit to both the otolith chemistry and otolith shape data (Figures 2 & 3).
+A major advantage of this method is the assumptions of MGLMs can be easily checked (and altered if required) and the appropriateness of the models assessed before any inference is made from the results.
+We demonstrated this using mean-variance plots and residual plots in our case study where we demonstrated that the MGLM with a Tweedie error distribution was an appropriate fit to both the otolith chemistry and otolith shape data, thus accounting for the non-linear mean-variance relationship (Figures 2 & 3).